Saint Petersburg Metro: 1938-1945: First phase construction and World War II

-The initial post-war era
+1946-1955: Construction completion and opening

-In 1946, Lenmetroproyekt was created, under the leadership of M A Samodurov, to finish the construction of the metro first phase.
-A new version of the metro project, devised by specialists, identified two new solutions to the problems to be encountered during the metro construction.
-Firstly, stations were to be built at a level slightly raised above that of normal track so as to prevent drainage directly into them, whilst the average tunnel width was to be reduced from the 6 m standard of the Moscow Metro to 5.5 m.
+In 1946, under the leadership of M A Samodurov, Lenmetroproyekt was created to finish the construction of the first phase of the metro.
+A new version of the metro project, devised by specialists, identified two solutions to construction problems.
+Firstly, stations were to be built at a level slightly raised above that of normal track so as to prevent drainage directly into them, whilst the average tunnel width was reduced from the 6 m standard of the Moscow Metro to 5.5 m.

-On 3 September 1947, construction began again in the Leningrad subway, and in December 1954, the Council of Ministers of the USSR ordered the establishment of the state transport organization Leningradsky Metropoliten, to be headed by Ivan Novikov.
+On 3 September 1947, construction began again in the Leningrad subway, and in December 1954, the Council of Ministers of the USSR ordered the establishment of the state transport organisation Leningradsky Metropoliten, to be headed by Ivan Novikov.
 The organisation set up its offices in the building directly above Tekhnologichesky Institut station.
-On 7 October 1955 the electricity was turned on in the metro, and on 5 November 1955, the act by which the first stage of the metro was put into operation, was signed.
-Ten years after the end of the war, at the beginning of the post-Stalin Khrushchev Thaw, the city finally got an underground transport network.
-The subway grand opening was held on 15 November 1955, with the first seven stations (the eighth one, Pushkinskaya opened a few months later) being put into public use.
-These stations later became part of the Kirovsko-Vyborgskaya Line, connecting the Moscow Rail Terminal in the city centre with the Kirovsky industrial zone in the southwest.
-Subsequent development included lines under the Neva River in 1958, and the construction of the Vyborgsky Radius in the mid-1970s to reach the new housing developments in the north.
-In 1978, the line was extended past the city limits into the Leningrad Oblast.
-1,023 governmental awards were made to participants of the construction of the metro first stage.
+On 7 October 1955, the electricity was turned on in the metro, and on 5 November 1955, the act by which the first stage of the metro was put into operation, was signed.

+The grand opening was held on 15 November 1955, with seven stations on Line 1.
+The eighth station, Pushkinskaya opened a few months later.
+These stations connected the Moscow Rail Terminal in the city centre with the Kirovsky industrial zone in the southwest.
+In 1978, the line was extended past the city limits into the Leningrad Oblast. participants of the construction of the metro first stage received a total of 1,023 governmental awards.